Empowering the Next Generation of Environmental Leaders

 - Student-run Farmer’s Market and greenhouse

-- LUREC –Loyola’s 98-acre Retreat and Ecology Campus where IES students conduct field and lab studies
+- LUREC –Loyola’s 98-acre Retreat and Ecology Campus where SES students conduct field and lab studies

 - 10 LEED-certified buildings